rikiji/rikiji.it/_posts/2010-06-22-RMotion-doc.markdown

 RMotion provides a simple interface to build motion detection software in ruby.
 At the moment it's still under test, i need to try it with different webcams before releasing it.
 If you have a webcam that works on linux and would like to try it now just drop me an email!

 [Last time](http://www.rikiji.it/post/14) i showed up with a demo of car motion detection with some noise and green cells to mark movements.
 Now RMotion is much more configurable, both noise selection and output marking are customizable.
-This is how RMotion runs with default options:
+This is how RMotion runs with default options: http://www.youtube.com/watch?v=HNL-2pNkuSo

-{% youtube HNL-2pNkuSo %}

 Now let's see in __irb__ some configuration options.
 Require the lib, instantiate the main object and print default options: